Balabac, Palawan: Islands

-Shoals and Sandbars
+Shoals and sandbars

 The municipality of Balabac is composed of various islands located at the Balabac Strait.
 The strait is known for its shallow waters due to the presence of shoals and numerous sandbars.
 Balabac has the third and fourth longest sandbars in the Philippines.
 The third longest is Queen Helen Sandbar at the southern tip of Bugsuk and the fourth is the Angela Sandbar east of Mansalangan.

 Barangays

-Balabac is politically subdivided into 20 barangays:
+Balabac is politically subdivided into 20 barangays: Each barangay consists of puroks and some have sitios.